Bokowsky/LearnCFinaWeek/README.md

 ColdFusion concepts, while the Hands-Ons will help you to apply the concepts on a sample project on your local ColdFusion Server.

-Since we are in the process of improving and restructuring the original resources, there may be only a subset of the days available right now.
-The rest will get added in time.

 ## sample-files
 This directory contains all sample files that are needed for the Hands-Ons.
 In [chapter1 - Installing Sample Files](day1/chapter1/01.3_Installing_Sample_Files.md)